 What is LGV?

-LGV is Chlamydia's bitch sister, it's a particularly hostile form of the Chlamydia bacteria that has 3 different stages of its attack
+LGV is Chlamydia's sibling, it's a particularly hostile form of the Chlamydia bacteria that has 3 different stages of its attack

 The 3 stages:

-Stage 1: 3 days to 3 weeks after infection a small painless sore on the dick, mouth or arse can appear at the site of the original contact.
+Stage 1: 3 days to 3 weeks after infection a small painless sore on the penis, mouth or anus can appear at the site of the original contact.
 This sore often goes unnoticed.
-If this was in the dick, it may also hurt when you pee or you may have a discharge.
+If this was in the penis, it may also hurt when you pee or you may have a discharge.

-Stage 2: This is where shit gets real bad - A few weeks after the first sore has appeared the glands in your groin may swell up or hurt like hell.
+Stage 2: A few weeks after the first sore has appeared the glands in your groin may swell up or hurt like hell.
 The symptoms are different for the different sites of infection.

-In the arse – Painful inflammation with blood or pus coming from the area.
-Shitting may be painful, and constipation or painful abscesses/ulcers inside the arse may develop.
+In the anus – Painful inflammation with blood or pus coming from the area.
+Shitting may be painful, and constipation or painful abscesses/ulcers inside the anus may develop.

-In the dick –Discharge and swelling of the glands, so much that can they push through the skin and leak fluid.
+In the penis –Discharge and swelling of the glands, so much that can they push through the skin and leak fluid.

 In the mouth –swelling of the glands in the neck and armpits.